At the Sierra Valley Preserve

 - Why: To share Sierra Valley’s beauty, biodiversity, and cultural significance

-- Where: At the Preserve’s northwest corner on County Road A-23, where some infrastructure already exists (new construction not near sensitive habitats)
+- Where: At the Preserve’s northwest corner on County Road A-23, where some infrastructure already existed (new construction not near sensitive habitats)

 - Partners: FRLT, Northern Sierra Partnership, The Nature Conservancy